On this page

 Search IP Australia's AusPat database to see if your invention already exists.

 Apply for a patent online at IP Australia.

 Copyright protection is free and automatic.
 It provides the legal protection for the original expression of ideas, not to the ideas themselves.
 Unlike patents and trade marks, copyrights don't have to be registered for the ownership of a work to be asserted and protection received.

 A design is the appearance of a product that gives it a unique visual style.
 It could be a logo, branding, packaging, new invention or new technology.
-A registered design gives you the owner, exclusive rights to commercially use it, licence or sell it.
+A registered design gives you, the owner, exclusive rights to commercially use, licence or sell it.